 Dawn of Impressionism: Paris, 1874 – Exhibition on Screen

-Exhibition on screen | (PG) | 90 minutes |
+Exhibition on Screen | (PG) | 90 minutes |

 The Impressionists are the most popular group in art history – millions flock every year to marvel at their masterpieces.
 But, to begin with, they were scorned, penniless outsiders.
 1874 was the year that changed everything; the first Impressionists, “hungry for independence”, broke the mould by holding their own exhibition outside official channels.
 Impressionism was born and the art world was changed forever.